SLI239/featured_articles_metadata_etl/README.md

 ## Note
-- WHERE THE CODE CAME FROM
+- WHERE THE CODE CAME FROM: CRAWLER AND DOCKER COMPOSE
 - BEARER TOKEN ISSUE